 This chart helps youth prepare for who does what in the service-learning process.

 Find partners in your community who will work with youth on global issues projects.
 Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.

 - Immigrant organizations and families

 This is a list of resources that may expand the learning around the issue area and involve youth in identifying needs and solutions.

 Amnesty International is dedicated to ending abuses of human rights all over the world.
 Youth can view issues by country, learn more about the justice that AI has achieved, and there are many ways to get involved.

 This organization is dedicated to recognizing and connecting social entrepreneurs.
 There are dozens of profiles of individuals that are doing amazing work all over the world.
 This would be an excellent resource for a research project on global issues.

 This nonprofit provides background information on a variety of issues that interest youth, as well as ideas for taking action to promote resolution for issues.
 Join with other young people to make a difference.

 This organization is dedicated to helping all of the world's children have a fair chance at success.
 They have programs dedicated to health, protection, education, gender equality and much more.
-This is an excellent resource for students to research.
+This is an excellent resource for research.